 Season is a major factor due to ferry itineraries.
 During middle and low season, connection from Naxos to the nearby islands is rather infrequent.
 So, you may choose to visit one of them and be obliged to stay there 1 or 2 days due to lack of transportation.
 This is rarely an issue from early July to the end of August.

 The length of stay is also crucial if your main holiday destination is indeed Naxos as opposed to its numerous neighbours.
 This has to do with the relatively large size of the island, it is big enough that you will need several days just to get around it, let alone enjoy it.
 So, if your entire holiday is less than 5 days, there is really no point in island hopping as it will prevent you from getting to know Naxos, your original destination.
+So, make your plans as accurate as possible, book your flight or ferry from Athens to Naxos or from any other departure point, depending where your journey starts from and make the most of your trip to Greece and the Cyclades islands.

 What's new (or old) on Naxos, from our blog articles.